jmtome/FeedFramework/Comments Feature.md

 In our case, since we will only have one module comprising everything we will go ahead with this last implementation, using folders to separate the modules.
 But we will have to have discipline to do this.
 For this we will create a Shared API folder in the root directory of our **FeedFramework** project folder, where we will place our `<HTTPClient>`protocol, representing the aforementioned diagram.
 We also create the Shared API Infra folder that will contain the implementation, to which we move the `URLSessionHTTPClient` class.

+We do the same for the other components, creating a **Image Comments API** folder, and moving the corresponding files there.
+We apply the same logic for all the tests.